MyPureCloud/purecloud-for-salesforce-examples/src/Classic console/events-in-salesforce/readme.md

-# Events in Salesforce Lightning App
+# Events in Salesforce Classic Console App
-This repository contains an example component that allows Salesforce Lightning Experience users to test PureCloud for Salesforce events in a Salesforce Lightning app.
+This repository contains an example component that allows Salesforce Classic users to test PureCloud for Salesforce events in a Salesforce console app.

 # Table of Contents